meltoner/agrofelis/components/remote-control/readme.md

 ![Under right side view of electronics](_figures/remote-control-12-uner-right-side.jpg)

-The Joystick X and Y axis sensors are connected to the 34th and 39th GPIO ports, while its tactile switch on port 36.
+The Joystick's X and Y axis sensors are connected to the 34th and 39th GPIO ports, while its tactile switch on port 36.
 The left side potentiometers are connected to ports 35 and 32.
 Last, the two limit switches are linked with ports 16 and 33.

 ## Software